 Employers: YWCA St. Paul is looking for business and community-based partners to offer youth a first work experience and/or explore careers based on their interests and skills gained through the program.
 To get started, contact Charles McIntosh, Vocational Navigator, at CMcintosh@ywcastpaul.org.

 YW’s Youth Employment Services is funded by Workforce Solutions, a department of Ramsey County, a proud partner of CareerForce.

 We are so proud to provide leadership and advocacy development to the YWIMN Cabinet of remarkable young women at YWCA St. Paul!

 The Young Women’s Initiative of Minnesota (YWIMN), a first-of-its-kind partnership between the Women’s Foundation of Minnesota and the State of Minnesota, is a public-private partnership and a multi-year, multi-million-dollar investment to achieve equity in opportunities and to improve the lives of young women of color, American Indian young women, young women from Greater Minnesota, LGBTQ youth, and young women with disabilities.

-The Cabinet is comprised of 25 young women ages 16–24 appointed by the Governor, and participates in statewide research and action planning to address disparities for girls and young women.
-Learn more here.
+YWCA St. Paul hosts the Cabinet, comprised of 32 young women and youth leaders ages 16–24 appointed by the Governor, in actively engaging in leadership and advocacy development, philanthropy, policy initiatives, and community engagement to address disparities for girls and young women.